Stories from the field: Balochistan

 Zahida deplores ‘we don’t hold any identity cards, so we are not eligible for many food relief packages or other kinds of support.’
 Amongst all, women are even more at risk: those who have taken refuge in ad-hoc refugee centres, for example, are now at higher risk of gender-based violence.

 Most people living in areas affected by the floods, even if safe from the inundations, are indirectly impacted.

-For immediate response, UNDP Pakistan is rehabilitating 25 school and hospital buildings in Balochistan to facilitate women like Sakina and Zahida.
-The work entails repairing structures damaged by floods in Nushki and Qila Abdullah in addition to renovation of buildings.
+As part of its immediate response plan, UNDP Pakistan is rehabilitating 25 school and hospital buildings in Balochistan to help women like Sakina and Zahida and their families.
+The work entails repairing building damaged by floods in the districts of Nushki and Qila Abdullah.

-As the United Nations’ lead agency on recovery and reconstruction, UNDP is also working with partners and Government of Pakistan on assessing the flood damage and recovery needs.
-In both short and long term, UNDP’s recovery programme seeks to support communities to rebuild their homes, find meaningful employment, and strengthen their capacity to mitigate the impact of future crises.
+As the United Nations’ lead agency on recovery and reconstruction, UNDP is also working with partners and with the Government of Pakistan on assessing the flood damage and recovery needs.
+Both on the short and long term, UNDP’s recovery programme aims at supporting communities to rebuild their homes, find meaningful employment and strengthen their capacity to resists the impact of future crises.